Kharikamathani: Area overview

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 According to the 2011 Census of India, Kharika Mathani had a total population of 2,002, of which 1,011 (50%) were males and 991 (50%) were females.
 There were 194 persons in the age range of 0–6 years.
 The total number of literate persons in Kharika Mathani was 1,519 (84.02% of the population over 6 years).

-Healthcare-Nayagram Super Speciality Hospital is situated in the village
+Infrastructure

 Kharikamathani Rural Hospital, with 30 beds at Kharikamathani, is the major government medical facility in Nayagram CD block.